Sadat41/SkinPort-Deals-Sniper-Bot/README.md

-# SkinPort Deal Notifier Bot
+# SkinPort Deal Sniper Bot

 A **Python** script that leverages the **SkinPort API** and **Discord Bot API** to monitor **SkinPort’s live Sale Feed** for deals on CS2 items.
 The bot evaluates deals dynamically based on a configurable **discount percentage** and historical price data, then sends detailed notifications to Discord users and channels.